MeaneyLab/PRSoS/README.md

     ```
     conda install -c conda-forge pyspark=2.1.1
     ```

+6. To install the Python modules, you can use conda or pip.

+Alternative instructions for installing Spark can be found [here](http://www.informit.com/articles/article.aspx?p=2755929&seqNum=3).

 ## What this pipeline does
 + Match the strand alignment between genotype and GWAS data (by default), and then